cnizzardini/cakephp-swagger-bake/README.md

 #### Using Your Own Controller

 You might want to perform some additional logic (checking for authentication) before rending the built-in Swagger UI.
 This is easy to do.
-Just create your own controller and route, and reference the built-in layout and template:
+Just create your own controller and route then reference the built-in layout and template:

 ```php
 // config/routes.php